theRealPadster/spicetify-hide-podcasts/README.md

 ```

 ## Usage
-Toggle in the Profile menu.
+Toggle in the profile menu.
+Aggressive mode constantly watches the page for changes instead of stopping once initial load is complete.
+This should help if you face issues with podcast content loading in later on.

 [![Screenshot](screenshot.png)](https://raw.githubusercontent.com/theRealPadster/spicetify-hide-podcasts/main/screenshot.png)